Howard Jacobson: Personal life

 Jacobson has been married three times.
-Engaged at 21 whilst a student at Cambridge, he married his first wife Barbara in 1964 after graduating, when he was 22.
-They have a son, Conrad Jacobson, born December 1968.
+Engaged at 21 while a student at Cambridge, he married his first wife Barbara in 1964 after graduating, when he was 22.
+They have a son, Conrad Jacobson, born in December 1968.
 During his time at Cambridge, Barbara attended some of Leavis' seminars with Jacobson.
-Before leaving Cambridge they attended a party where amongst the guests were the playwright Simon Gray, and Germaine Greer, whose job Jacobson was filling in Sydney.
+Before leaving Cambridge they attended a party where among the guests were the playwright Simon Gray, and Germaine Greer, whose job Jacobson was filling in Sydney.

 In late 1964 Howard and Barbara emigrated to Australia, taking a six-week voyage on P&O's SS Oriana.
 On arrival, Jacobson took up a lectureship at Sydney University.
 They returned to Manchester in 1967, living there briefly before moving to London, where Conrad was born.
 This was followed by Howard teaching at Selwyn College, Cambridge, and running the family business on Cambridge Market selling handbags and leather goods.
 Jacobson returned to Australia when Conrad was 3 years old.
 He remained without a teaching post.
 Jacobson eventually returned to the UK after several years.
 Barbara divorced him in his absence.
 They share a granddaughter Ziva, born in 2008.

 He married his second wife, Rosalin Sadler, in 1978; they divorced in 2004.
 In 2005, Jacobson was married for the third time, to radio and TV documentary maker Jenny De Yong.
 He stated, "My last wife.
 I'm home, it's right".

-Politics
+Political views and opinions

-In August 2014, Jacobson was one of 200 public figures who were signatories to a letter to The Guardian urging Scots to vote against independence in the run-up to the Scottish independence referendum.
+In August 2014, Jacobson was one of 200 public figures who signed a letter to The Guardian urging Scots to vote against independence in the run-up to the Scottish independence referendum.

+Israel

+In recent times, Jacobson has, on several occasions, attacked anti-Israel boycotts, and for this reason has been labelled a "liberal Zionist".
+He has argued that an education in science and technology is more conducive to terrorism than an education in the arts and social sciences.

+During the Gaza war, he spoke out in favour of the Israeli military's campaign in Gaza, and wrote in October 2024 that media coverage of the effects of the war on children in Gaza was a new blood libel.
+In an interview with Isaac Chotiner of The New Yorker, Jacobson argued that, after 7 October, it wasn’t possible to “measure life for life”.
+It wasn’t a case of just avenging the deaths in Israel.
+Instead, he insisted: "in the attempt to make sure that this never happened again, the numbers were going to inevitably have to be high".